 What is activated carbon?

-Activated carbon treatment is primarily based on a phenomenon called adsorption, in which molecules of a liquid or gas are trapped by either an external or internal surface of a solid.
+Activated carbon purification is primarily based on a phenomenon called adsorption, in which molecules of a liquid or gas are trapped by either an external or internal surface of a solid.
 The phenomenon is somewhat similar to iron filings being held by a magnet.
-Activated carbon has a very high internal surface area (up to 1500m2/g), making it an ideal material for adsorption.
-To further improve the activated carbon properties for certain applications, we can impregnate the activated carbon with selected chemicals.
+Activated carbon has a very high internal surface area and is thus an ideal material for adsorption.